Smart Money Is Betting Big In JPM Options - JPMorgan Chase (NYSE:JPM)

 Predicted Price Range

-Taking into account the Volume and Open Interest on these contracts, it appears that whales have been targeting a price range from $245.0 to $290.0 for JPMorgan Chase over the last 3 months.
+Analyzing the Volume and Open Interest in these contracts, it seems that the big players have been eyeing a price window from $245.0 to $270.0 for JPMorgan Chase during the past quarter.

 |Symbol